Vrekt/ArcNukkit/README.md

 # Permissions
 Arc has a very extensive permissions system.
 You can choose to bypass all checks, a category all together or a singular check.

+*Command access*
+- `arc.commands.all` Allows access to all /arc commands.
+- `arc.commands.base` Allows access to the base /arc command.
+- `arc.commands.toggleviolations` Allows a player to toggle violations.
+- `arc.commands.cancelban` Allows a player to cancel a pending ban.
+- `arc.commands.reloadconfig` Allows a player to reload the Arc configuration.
+- `arc.commands.debug` Allows a player to view debug information with each violation.

 *Bypass all checks*
 - `arc.bypass` Allows you to bypass all checks.